JuliaRegistries/TagBot/README.md

 ### Pre-Release Hooks

-If you want to make something happen just before releases are created, for example creating annotated, GPG-signed tags, you can do so with the `dispatch` input:
+If you want to make something happen just before releases are created, you can do so with the `dispatch` input:

 ```yml
 with: